List of most-watched television broadcasts: Canada

 The two most-watched television broadcasts in Canadian history occurred during the 2010 Winter Olympics in Vancouver.
 For the gold medal game of the men's hockey tournament at the 2010 Winter Olympics, played between the United States and Canada, confirmed 16.6 million Canadians watched the whole game, roughly one-half of the country's entire population.
 A groundbreaking 26.5 million Canadians watched some part of the game, over 80 percent of the country's 34-million-person population.
 According to multiple sources, 13.3 million Canadians watched the games' opening ceremony, which was the previous record.

 Many believed the final game of the 1972 Summit Series had up to 18 million viewers, but only 4.3 million TVs tuned in.
 This statistic does not represent the reality that most school children (representing the tail end of the baby-boom i.e. a large population) nationwide watched the game in gymnasiums on only one or two TVs.
 10.3 million people watched the ice hockey gold medal final of the 2002 Winter Olympics.

+Chile

+The following are the ten most watched programs from 1992 onwards, when the "people meter" system was created.
+The list considers the whole program and not segments of it or peaks of ratings, as usually happens with the Festival de Viña del Mar which almost yearly achieved the highest peaks of rating during its most popular nights.